cballenar/base12/README.md

 #### media/
 It contains all the media queries and stylesheet for other media, such as print and for higher resolution screens.
 I wasn't sure what to name this folder, I don't think media is the best name for it.

-#### modules/
-We all love Object Oriented CSS, right?
-This is where we get to put all those sweet modules we gather from across the webiverse! (?).
-I would recommend keeping the modules in their own files and then `@import` them into the `modules` stylesheet for easy management.

 #### vendors/
 Styles from plugins and third-party vendors.
 Also keep as separate files and `@import` into `vendors` stylesheet.